Qarik-Group/cloud-superhero-training/BOSH/lab-1/README.md

 #### Adding Dependencies (blobs)

 [Download the nginx source code](http://nginx.org/en/download.html) and import it into BOSH as a blob.
-Use BOSH’s `bosh add-blob <path_to_blob> <package_name>` command to attach the nginx tar file that we downloaded.
+Use BOSH’s `bosh add-blob <path_to_blob> <package_name>` command in our release directory to attach the nginx tar file that we downloaded.
 Let’s use best practices and name the package_name ‘nginx.tar.gz.’

-Since we acquired nginx from an untrusted source (the Internet), let’s use BOSH’s `blobs` command and BASH’s `shasum` command to compare the SHA and verify the integrity of the file.
+Since we acquired nginx from an untrusted source (the Internet), let’s use the `bosh blobs` command and BASH’s `shasum` command to compare the SHA and verify the integrity of the file.

 Next we have to create a configuration file in the src directory.
 We should call it nginx.conf, and is the main configuration file.
 Here is a [sample configuration file](https://gist.github.com/Bunter/9e01904fea530734e7eca354ea7760ba) we can inspect and use for this lab: